Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 You will override it if you write your own `PersistenceManager`.

-<a name="HelperMethods"></a>
-<a name="helpermethods"></a>

-## PersistenceManager helper methods<a name="ContextProvidermethods"></a>

-The `PersistenceManager` exposes public methods to help in the implementation of your virtual method overrides.

-The following helpers enable re-use of database connections; such re-use reduces the need for distributed transactions:

-**GetDbConnection** provides access to the underlying connection to the database.
-This is the same connection that PersistenceManager uses to save the entity changes to the database.
-Re-using this same connection allows you to perform queries and updates without a separate connection which might cause a distributed transaction.
-The return value may be a EntityConnection, SqlConnection, etc. depending upon the specific PersistenceManager implementation.
-For Entity Framework, use the `EntityConnection` and `StoreConnection` properties below.

-**EntityConnection** is a read-only property that provides access to the EntityConnection used by the DbContext/ObjectContext.
-This is useful when you want to create a second DbContext with the same connection:

-    protected override Dictionary<Type, List<EntityInfo>> BeforeSaveEntities(Dictionary<Type, List<EntityInfo>> saveMap)
-    {
-    	var context2 = new MyDbContext(EntityConnection);    // create a DbContext using the existing connection
-    	var orders = saveMap[typeof(Order)];    // get the EntityInfo for all Orders in the saveMap foreach(var orderInfo in orders)
-    	{
-    		var order = orderInfo.Entity as Order;    // get the order that came from the client var query = context2.Orders.Where(o => o.orderID == order.orderID);
-    		var oldOrder = query.FirstOrDefault();    // get the existing order from the database
-    		// compare values of order and oldOrder to see what has changed
-    		// because we have a business rule that only certain changes are allowed
-    		// ...
-    	}
-    }

-**StoreConnection** is a read-only property that provides access to the StoreConnection used by the DbContext/ObjectContext.
-This may be a SqlConnection, OracleConnection, etc. depending upon the provider.
-Use StoreConnection to do SQL queryies and updates directly to the database:

-    protected override void AfterSaveEntities(Dictionary<Type, List<EntityInfo>>
-    	saveMap, List<KeyMapping> keyMappings)
-    {
-    	// simplistic example of logging the created entity IDs var text = ("insert into AuditAddedEntities (CreatedOn, EntityType, EntityKey) values ('{0}', '{1}', {2})";
-    	var time = DateTime.Now.ToString("yyyy-MM-dd HH:mm:ss.fff");
-    	var conn = StoreConnection;    // use the existing StoreConnection var cmd = conn.CreateCommand();
-    	foreach (var km in keyMappings)
-    	{
-    		// put the real value of the key into the audit table cmd.CommandText = String.Format(text, time, km.EntityTypeName, km.RealValue);
-    		cmd.ExecuteNonQuery();
-    	}
-    }

 <a name="TransactionSettings"></a>

 ## Wrapping the entire save process in a transaction